How to hire a Shopify Google Ads expert in 2026 (and what they should actually deliver)

 What a Shopify Google Ads expert should actually know

 1. Variant pricing collisions in the feed.
-Shopify's default feed exports every product variant as a separate listing.
-Same dress in 5 sizes and 3 colors = 15 SKUs in Merchant Center with 15 different prices.
-GMC reads the pricing spread as misleading and disapprovals pile up.
-The fix is item-group IDs that compress variants into one product with attribute differentiation.
-Most generic Google Ads experts have never deployed this on Shopify.
+Shopify's default feed exports every variant as its own listing.
+One dress in 5 sizes and 3 colors becomes 15 SKUs in Merchant Center at 15 slightly different prices, GMC reads the spread as misleading, and disapprovals pile up.
+The fix is item-group IDs that compress the variants into one product.
+Ask how they handle variant pricing on Shopify.
+If the answer is "we just submit the feed," they have never dealt with it.

 2. Server-side conversion API.
-Shopify's default client-side pixel loses 30-40% of conversions in 2026.
-Server-side tracking via the conversion API captures what client-side misses.
-The install requires either the ZenoX Shopify app, Shopify Markets integration, or Google Tag Manager Server-Side - each has Shopify-specific gotchas.
-Most generic experts skip it because the install is harder than running ads.
+Shopify's default client-side pixel loses 30-40% of conversions in 2026 to Safari, ad blockers, and iOS updates.
+Server-side tracking via the conversion API recovers them.
+The install runs through the ZenoX Shopify app, a Shopify Markets integration, or GTM Server-Side, each with its own gotchas.
+Ask them to walk you through a server-side install they have actually done.
+Vagueness here is the loudest tell there is - most experts skip this because it is harder than running ads.

-3. Shopify Markets and Google geo-targeting interaction.
-Shopify Markets routes traffic to localised storefronts.
-Google's geo-targeting routes ad impressions to specific countries.
-The two systems can conflict - shopper sees an ad in EUR, lands on USD storefront, bounces.
-The fix requires aligning Shopify Markets settings with Google Ads campaign-level geo targets.
+3. Shopify Markets and Google geo-targeting.
+Shopify Markets routes shoppers to localised storefronts; Google's geo-targeting routes impressions to countries.
+Get them out of sync and a shopper sees an ad in EUR, lands on a USD storefront, and bounces.
+Ask how they line up Markets settings with campaign-level geo targets.
+Only relevant if you sell in more than one market, so tell them if you do.

 What a Shopify Google Ads expert should deliver in the first 30 days